ruggeri/tech-notes/todos/main.md

 of interesting stuff throughout Computer Science, but AI is probably where the most influential breakthroughs are.

+* Compilers: book or coursera class?
 * Maybe look at Elm/FRP.
+RxJS?
 * Jeff Dean on ML: http://research.google.com/pubs/pub40565.html
 * Continue AI/ML courses again.
 CS188 and Hinton.
 * TensorFlow.
 GPU programming?